Strating the Local Leaderboard

 - Precision: Select specific Precision of Engine (FP16, FP8, BF16, etc.), this filter only works when you select

-- Advanced Filters: Filter results by Engine Args, Env Vars, Benchmark Config and Subrun ID, these filters only works when you select
+Show all precision - Advanced Filters: Filter results by Engine Args, Env Vars, Benchmark Config and Subrun ID, these filters only works when you select

 Show details

-- Show details: When checked, shows additional columns with engine arguments, environment variables, and benchmark configuration, and will allow you to use
+There are three checkboxes here:- Show details: When checked, shows additional columns with engine arguments, environment variables, and benchmark configuration, and will allow you to use

-- Show custom benchmarks & filter: When checked, shows custom benchmarks and allows filtering
+Advanced filters - Show custom benchmarks & filter: When checked, shows custom benchmarks and allows filtering

 - Show all precision: When checked, shows additional columns of quantization methods, and allows filtering by precision